akkayamustafa/akkayamustafa/README.md

 I am a PhD candidate in Bilkent University Mathematics Department.
 My research interests are homotopy and category theory.

-I like programming and I am trying to learn Java.
+I am interested in machine learnin and programming.